reinderien/blockhood/makingof.md

     03D99AE0       decay_highTech_office

-Notably, the section between 03F10790 and 03F11260 contains i18n entries for the tech office and its decayed version in multiple languages; and the strings
+Notably, the section between 03F10790 and 03F11260 contains i18n entries for the tech office and its decayed version in multiple languages; and the string

     03F10F90  HiTechOffice - 95

+These are "agent" strings:

     oneAdjacentNeighbor
     threeSquareNeighbors
     directNeighbors